Criminology and Criminal Justice Program

 Undergraduate Degree (Bachelor of Science)

-When you major in criminology at UH-Clear Lake, you will complete 60 hours of undergraduate coursework with 15 hours in criminology overview courses.
+When you major in criminology and criminal justice at UH-Clear Lake, you will complete 60 hours of undergraduate coursework with 15 hours in criminology overview courses.
 Courses are offered on the UHCL campus and University of Houston-Clear Lake at Pearland, with the option to take courses at both locations within the same semester.
 Some courses are also available completely online.